 - CPAP/BiPAP: Nasal continuous positive airway pressure is the treatment of choice for most patients with OSA and subjective daytime sleepiness.
-CPAP improves upper airway patency by applying positive pressure to the collapsible upper airway segment. - Oral appliances are designed to advance the mandible or, at the very least, prevent retrusion during sleep.
+CPAP improves upper airway patency by applying positive pressure to the collapsible upper airway segment. - Oral appliances are designed to advance the mandible or may prevent retrusion during sleep.